DFE-Digital/software-jargon-buster/SoftwareJargon.md

 - **XML:** Extensible Markup Language.
 A markup language that defines rules for encoding documents in a format that is both human-readable and machine-readable.

+## Z

+- **ZIP:** A file compression format commonly used in software to reduce the size of files and folders for efficient storage and transfer.